curtshneider/curtshneider.github.io/interview-questions.md

 If you're interviewing for a product role and looking for questions to ask the individual interviewing you, read [John Cutler's post](https://medium.com/@johnpcutler/21-questions-for-your-pm-role-interviewer-70827b21a85 "John Cutler's 21 Questions for your PM Role Interviewer")

-I like these questions as touch on important aspects of the individual's fit for a position and organization.
+I like these questions as they touch on important aspects of the individual's fit for a position and organization.

 #### Learning and Development
 * What have you recently learned?
 (1)
 * How do you learn best?
 (1)
 * When do you ask for help?
+(1)
+* How do you stay current on the latest trends?
 (1)

 #### Teamwork
 * Tell me about a time you've worked with other teammates to achieve something you were proud of?
 (1)